1. Become a Junior Ranger

 While most steep, undeveloped trails descending below the South Rim are not suitable for young children, the Bright Angel Trail is wide and fairly graded with rest houses located a mile-and-a half and three miles below the rim (a good place to turn around).
 Keep in mind that while children may eagerly hike down the trail, hiking back up can be grueling for children (and parents) and should be avoided during mid-day heat.

-4. Join Summer Family Programs
+4. Join Summer Ranger Programs

 6. Get a Feel for Geology